georgealexakis/multispectral_processing/README.md

-# Multispectral_processing - Multi-modal Data Processing and Implementation for Vineyard Analysis
+# Multispectral Processing - Multi-modal Data Processing and Implementation for Vineyard Analysis

 Multispectral Processing is an implementation in ROS Melodic for Multi-modal Data Processing and Implementation for Vineyard Analysis.
 The main focus of the project is the development of a method for the registration of multi-modal images in order to obtain a three-dimensional